mahadevananair1/python-1/README.md

 # Python
-This is all Python code that I have practice
+All Python code and pratices